hk-Lei/apache-storm-1.0.1/docs-zh/flux.md

                               (requires Storm 0.9.3 or later)
 ```

-**NOTE:** Flux tries to avoid command line switch collision with the `storm` command, and allows any other command line
+**注意:** Flux tries to avoid command line switch collision with the `storm` command, and allows any other command line
 switches to pass through to the `storm` command.

 For example, you can use the `storm` command switch `-c` to override a topology configuration property.
 The following